RescueSocial/SNA-AH-Case-YouTube/README.md

 <br>Dec 24, 2020 - 10446
 <br>Dec 28, 2020 - 9164

-Relational Dataframe is being worked on.
+More data collections being conducted of 18K videos on AH (search terms given).
+Deeper Analysis and Relational Dataframe is being worked on.